-The Defeat MSA: Joseph G. Fortier Foundation aims to increase AWARENESS, help ALLEVIATE disease symptoms and ADVANCE research toward the cure for MSA!
+Defeat MSA aims to increase AWARENESS, help ALLEVIATE disease symptoms and ADVANCE research toward the cure for MSA!

-Joe Fortier (August 4, 1956 – January 21, 2013) was the son of Callista M. Fortier and (the late) Charles M. Fortier.
+Joe Fortier (August 4, 1956 – January 21, 2013) was the son of the late Callista M. Fortier and the late Charles M. Fortier.
 He attended Catholic schools in Detroit and graduated from the University of Detroit Jesuit High School in 1975.
 In his early life Joe was a strong swimmer, lifeguard, and scuba diver.
 Until the onset of his illness, which was later diagnosed as Multiple System Atrophy (MSA), Joe led an active and adventurous life.

 After high school graduation, Joe began his life’s work in the field of sleep medicine.
 Early on, he attended college at the University of Detroit and Wayne State University.
 He held positions at Henry Ford Hospital in Sleep Disorders and at the VA Medical Center, both in Detroit.
 For more than 25 years Joe managed sleep clinics, consulted on important research (now oftentimes cited by others), contributed to publications and helped establish other sleep research clinics throughout Michigan.